MTraveller/mt-product-promo/README.md

 Things like `align-content: space-around` or `justify-content: space-between` and `align-items: center` make life much easier and consistent on different devices.

-The `grid layout module` in CSS is fascinating and indeed worth exploring more in depth.
+The `grid layout module` in CSS is fascinating and indeed worth exploring more in-depth.

 Lighthouse Mobile